 - Use high-quality brushes, rollers, and tools.

 Wood Glue is a strong-bonding glue ideal for interior woodwork, joinery, wooden floor tiles, laminates, floorboards, cork sheeting and tiles.
-Can also be used for paper, card, carpet, fabric, Odorless, non-toxic, and VOC-free.
+Can also be used for paper, card, carpet, fabric, water-based, non-toxic, and VOC-free.
 Not suitable for teak or other oily woods or asphalt-sealed surfaces....More Details

 - Shipping Estimate